sduquemesa/HunabKu/README.md

 you can access to the apidoc documentation for the endpoints for example on: http://127.0.1.1:8888/apidoc/index.html

-if depends of the ip and port that you are providen to hunabku.
+if depends of the ip and port that you are providing to hunabku.

 # License